Yashrk078/Rekon/README.md

 Active BruteForcing of Subdomains (Permutations) for VPS.

-Adding more features like Checking sor SSTI, SSRF, etc.
+Adding more features like Checking SSTI, SSRF, etc.